Sergey-wq1/eslint-plugin-design-atomic/readme.md

 eslint-plugin-design-atomic
 ===================

-prohibits imports to the lower levels from the upper, as well as cross-imports
+prohibits imports to the lower levels from the upper

+The solution is for atomic design
+For correct operation, folders must be named according to the architecture

+**[atoms -> molecules -> organisms -> templates]**

 # Installation

 Install [ESLint](https://www.github.com/eslint/eslint) either locally or globally.